 3. Molly’s Irish Cream Liqueur

-Originating from the small town of Bailiesboro in Cavan, Ireland and inspired by the mythical Irish muse at the heart of countless Celtic poems and songs, Molly’s Irish cream will be sure to warm your senses over the festive period.
+Originating from the small town of Bailiesboro in Cavan, Ireland and inspired by the mythical Irish muse at the heart of countless Celtic poems and songs, Molly’s Irish cream will be sure to warm your senses.

 As winner of the gold medal award from the beverage testing institute, Molly’s is truly a delicious blend of fresh Irish dairy cream and the finest aged spirits.
 With a smooth, gentle and yet wonderfully intricate character, Molly’s enhances those moments shared with friends and family.
 Click here for more info on Molly's.